iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 > Great idea, but I tend to wirelessly charge my phone.
 This doesn't provide enough power to run the app and charge, so my phone runs out of battery while on the charger.
 It would be great if the app could tell the difference between wired and wireless charging.<br> :date: __2020-12-04 18:36:49__

-> It seems like a great idea.
-However, I have an issue where the app appears to not be working when I move to another app or turn the screen off (the contribution amount does not increase) but is shown as running on my task manager.
-The app also continues to run even when the phone is unplugged.
-It might be that its not compatible with my Vivo x50.<br> :date: __2020-12-04 15:06:23__

 #### 2-star reviews